-This book outlines the most important concepts associated with REIT investing as a wealth-building strategy.
-Specifically, the authors dive into how to evaluate and choose which REITs to invest in, based on your overall goals, risk tolerance and time horizon for investing.
+"The Intelligent REIT Investor" outlines the most important concepts associated with REIT investing as a wealth-building strategy.
+Specifically, the authors dive into how to evaluate and choose which REITs to invest in, based on your overall goals, risk tolerance, and time horizon for investing.
 If you're interested in adding REITs to your portfolio but you have no clue where to start, this book can help you get your feet wet without getting in over your head.

-Best for Wealth-Minded Investors: The Millionaire Real Estate Investor
+Best for Beginners: The ABCs of Real Estate Investing

 If you're just entering the world of real estate investing, opt for "The ABCs of Real Estate Investing" by Ken McElroy.
 As the title of the book suggests, you'll learn basics like how to achieve wealth through real estate, ways to find and evaluate properties, negotiating deals, how to increase income through property management tools, and much more.
 McElroy himself has over 26 years of senior-level experience in multifamily asset and property management.
 Even more, reviewers agree that this is a great starter book, praising how informative and easy-to-read it is for first-time investors.